 I had to ignore that feeling of dread and get ready.
 I'd found a number of sites with suggestions as to what to wear and what to take to the chemotherapy session.
-I needed to pack.
+I needed to organize what I'd need.

 I'd already ordered a bunch of library books to have on hand, but now I made sure I had something to read on my Kindle and charged it.
 Easier to take to the hospital than a book, and easier to hold.

-I charged my iPad, which I really haven't use much.
+I charged my iPad, which I really haven't used much.
 (It's Les's old one, so I don't feel too guilty.
-I just vastly prefer my desktop.)
+I just vastly prefer to work on my desktop.)

 I got out three travel mugs to fill with water, ginger tea, and ginger ale.

-I packed lozenges for a dry mouth, hand lotion, a box of crackers, new headphones for my iPhone, a small blanket, a comfy warm top that wouldn't interfere with the IV, warm socks, note cards and a pen in case I needed to write something down, a couple of the booklets I'd been given, Vaseline for dry lips, and some Kleenex.
+I packed lozenges for a dry mouth, hand lotion, a box of crackers, new headphones we'd picked up for my iPhone, a small blanket, a comfy warm top that wouldn't interfere with the IV, warm socks, note cards and a pen in case I needed to write something down, a couple of the cancer booklets I'd been given, Vaseline for dry lips, and some Kleenex.

 Thurs., Dec.
 6

-I was scheduled to be there at 9:30, so at 8:30 I took the three different pills (technically 1 plus 3 plus 2) that I'd been told to take.
+I was scheduled to be at the hospital at 9:30, so at 8:30 I took the three different kids of pills that I'd been told to take an hour before.
 They were to help with nausea and inflammation.
 My druggist had mentioned that one of the drugs might make me feel a bit ADHD.
-Before the hour was up, I felt a little spacey.
+Before the hour was up, I did begin to feel a little spacey.

-At 9:30, Les dropped me off at the Cancer Clinic and went back home.
-He didn't want to bring his germs into the hospital.
+At 9:30, Les dropped me off at the Cancer Clinic and went back home because we didn't want him bringing his germs into the hospital.

-After a short wait, I was taken to a small room with a comfortable recliner, a television, and places for me to hang my coot, etc.
+After a short wait, I was taken to a small room with a comfortable recliner, a television, and places for me to hang my coat, etc.

-I took off my boots and put on the comfy socks and comfy top, and unpacked my thermoses, blanket, crackers, Kindle, and iPhone and set.
+I took off my boots and put on the comfy socks and comfy top, and unpacked my thermoses, blanket, crackers, Kindle, and iPhone.
 I put the blanket over my knees and arranged the other things on the side table to my left.

-The nurse who had done the Cancer Clinic we'd attended came in and put an IV into my left hand, with saline solution in it.
+The nurse who had done the Cancer Clinic we'd attended came in and put an IV into my left hand for saline solution.
 Apparently she had to leave for an appointment so another nurse would look after me.